Indigenous food sovereignty in action: A Q&A with Carl McCorrister of Peguis First NationJune 14, 2020

 That’s what working toward food sovereignty is all about: communities choosing their own food and defining the ways it’s grown.
 This potato is just a small spud in the big picture.

-Read the full interview with Carl below and learn more about why food sovereignty is important to him.
+Read the full interview with Carl below and learn more about why he is working for Indigenous food sovereignty and why it’s important for his community, Peguis First Nation, in particular.

 [Editor’s note: the interview has been edited slightly for length and clarity.]